The Soul Exchange The Soul Exchange

 Knowledge, Nature

 Exploration, travel, and the knowledge gained only by going far from home.
 Wanderer's clergy are restless.
 They build no permanent temples; every road is a shrine.
+They serve as guides, cartographers, and messengers, and they maintain the waypoints and shelters that make long-distance travel survivable.

 Other Minor Deities